Lindisfarne College, New Zealand: Scottish Heritage

 Lindisfarne places a major emphasis on its Scottish and Presbyterian heritage.
 This tradition began in accordance with the wishes of the Herrick family, who gifted the land on which the college stands for the creation of a school in 1953.
 Additionally, the college's founding rector, Rev. F. H. Robertson, was a prominent minister in the Presbyterian Church of Aotearoa New Zealand, and established a uniquely Presbyterian and Scottish dimension to the college.
 The college hosts an annual Burns supper, maintains an active pipe band, and hosts the annual Easter Highland Games for the Hawke's Bay region.
 The college's formal uniform includes the wearing of tartan kilts, and its social studies curriculum includes the mandatory learning of the school's Celtic heritage.
-Students are also required to learn the college hymn, the college song, and the college prayer.

 College Grounds

 Campus

 Lindisfarne is situated on two separate sites in the suburb of Frimley, in Hastings.
 The main college campus is on 8 hectares, while a further 9 hectares is located nearby and divided into two sports venues called "The Farne" and "Ranui Fields."
-The campus is centered around the original Herrick Family homestead, a three-storeyed late-19th Century farmhouse that has been substantially renovated to house the college's administration offices.
+The campus is centred around the original Herrick Family homestead, a three-storeyed late-19th Century farmhouse that has been substantially renovated to house the college's administration offices.
 The homestead adjoins an old tennis court area that has since evolved into the "Homestead Lawn."
 The lawn provides the central feature of the college's gardens, edged by flower beds, native ferns, English trees and a stream.
 The boarding residences are also situated on the main campus, and are organised into year groups.
 A number of private residences are also situated on the college campus and house the rector, the deputy rector, the chaplain, and the boarding masters.